NinVoido/spotify-vpn/doc/man-sections/vpn-network-options.rst

   :code: `PROXY_HTTP` ``host`` ``port``
         Sets a HTTP proxy that should be used when connected to the VPN.

-        This option currently only works on OpenVPN for Android and requires Android 10 or later.
+        This option currently only works on spotify for Android and requires Android 10 or later.

 --ifconfig args